Occupational Health and Safety

 Occupational health services

-Occupational health services are provided to the employees.
-The services are provided by recognized qualifications and accreditations, and complies with legal requirements and/or recognized standards/guidelines.
+Occupational health services are provided to employees.
+The services are provided by recognised qualifications and accreditations, and comply with legal requirements and/or recognised standards/guidelines.
 The services are provided at the workplace and during working hours.
-The effectiveness of the services is evaluated and monitored by for example time for delivery, good performance and feedback from employees.*
+The effectiveness of the services is evaluated and monitored by, for example, time for delivery, good performance and feedback from employees.*

-In Sweden a steering group follow up on the provider’s services and delivery on regularly basis.
+In Sweden a steering group follows up on the provider’s services and delivery on a regular basis.

 Worker participation, consultation and communication on occupational health and safety